 If you have objected to or commented on a planning application we are no longer able to provide written confirmation of the final decision.
-However, you can track the outcome of a planning application on the Planning Portal (opens in new window).
+However, you can track the outcome of a planning application on the Public Access Portal (opens in new window).

 Our Planning Committee is now operating virtually.
 More details can be found in the committee section (link opens in new window).

 The following parts of our service are only partially available: